takeaways/ts-block/README.md

 ## 1. What is Typescript?

-1. 자바스크립의 슈퍼셋
+1. Super Set of Javascript
-2. 자바스크립트에 + 타입만 붙여진 것 뿐!
+2. Javascript + Type
+3. Strong Type Language
+4. Language and Library